Prohibited and restricted activities in parks

 - illegal dumping of waste

-- walking or diving into any rehabilitation area or similiar site contained within a barricade or fenced area
+- walking or driving into any rehabilitation area or similar site contained within a barricade or fenced area

 - polluting any lake, pond, creek, waterway, dam or other body of water

 - fishing, net casting or bait catching (in a closed body of water), unless otherwise signed

 - bungee jumping

 - collecting driftwood or firewood

 - golf, other than at a designated golf facility or with a whiffle ball

 - lighting of fires, except in designated fire pits or fire places, or as allowed by Council

 - picking flowers or taking cuttings of plants, unless otherwise signed.

 Restricted activities are activities permitted in areas or facilities specifically designated for the activity.
 Restricted activities can occur without Council approval in designated areas unless they involve large groups.
 A large group is 20 or more people in bushland areas or 50 or more people in all other Council parks.